-As you come across photos and videos on the Journey North Web site, try
+As you come across photos and videos on Journey North, try

 using some of the following questioning strategies.
 It's best to ask these

-types of questions before students (or you) have read photo descriptions
+types of questions before students have read photo descriptions

 or explanations from experts.
 You can have the class focus on just one